Sharedmicro-mobility/shared-ebike-built-environment-relative-importance-code/README.md

 # Built-Environment Predictive Importance for Shared E-Bike Ridership

-This repository contains the analysis code for the study of built-environment relative-importance patterns in predicting realised HelloBike shared e-bike ridership across 36 Chinese cities.
+This repository contains the analysis code for the study of built-environment relative-importance patterns in predicting realised shared e-bike ridership across 36 Chinese cities.

-The code is organised to reproduce the main computational workflow described in the manuscript: trip cleaning, 500 m hexagonal grid construction, built-environment variable calculation, city-specific ensemble model training, SHAP interpretation, robustness diagnostics, and PCA/K-Means++ clustering.
+The code is organised to reproduce the main computational workflow described in the manuscript: trip cleaning, hexagonal grid construction, built-environment variable calculation, city-specific ensemble model training, SHAP interpretation, robustness diagnostics, and PCA/K-Means++ clustering.

 ## Data Availability and Restrictions

 The repository contains code only.
-It does not contain raw HelloBike records, local file paths, credentials, or proprietary input data.
-The raw HelloBike trip records are not publicly shared because access is restricted by the data-use agreement.
-Non-HelloBike spatial datasets should be obtained from their original providers subject to their terms of use.
+It does not contain raw shared e-bike trip records, local file paths, credentials, or proprietary input data.
+The raw sahred e-bike trip records are not publicly shared because access is restricted by the data-use agreement.
+Other spatial datasets should be obtained from their original providers subject to their terms of use.
 These include POI data, OpenStreetMap-derived cycling network data, WorldPop population data, and administrative boundary data.

 ## Repository Structure